 Don't hold your hamster high off the ground in case it tries to jump out of your hands.
 At first, try holding it just off the floor of its cage, gradually lifting a little higher.
 Holding a hamster facing your body may make it less likely to try to jump away.

-- Wash your hands before trying to handle your hamster.
-If your hands smell like food, your hamster might mistake your fingers for food.
+- Wash your hands before handling your hamster so your fingers don't smell like food.